Step 1: Create an account.

 - It should now be ready to accept connections from the outside.

-Step 8: Configure your router
+Step 8: Configure your router.

-If this is a new setup you will have to open some ports up on your router or firewall.
+If this is a new setup you will have to open some ports on your router or firewall.
 You will need to open port 3389 (tcp) to allow the Remote Desktop Protocol (RDP) to operate normally.
 Most router vendors refer to this as “Port Forwarding” or “Virtual Services”.
-You will want to forward port 3389 to the internal IP address of the windows machine you are trying to access.
+You will want to forward port 3389 to the internal IP address of the Windows machine you are trying to access.
 The internal IP address will be something similar to 192.168.x.x.

 Step 9: Run your Remote Desktop client

-With the above configuration in place you can now run your remote access services using the host and domain name to access them.
+With the above configuration in place you can now run your remote access services using your host and domain name to access them.
 You will no longer have to remember the IP address of the machine you are trying to get to.

 Simply open your remote access client (we’re using Remote Desktop Connection in this example), fill in your hostname and click “Connect”.